scottkleinman/dfr-browser2/README.md

 ### Testing

-The app has been tested with some sample data is derived from a collection of short descriptions of violence in Apartheid South Africa, which comes from Volume 7 of the Truth and Reconciliation Commission’s final report.
-The data was collected by by William Mattingly for his [*Introduction to Python for Digital Humanities*](python-textbook.pythonhumanities.com), 2022.
-However, it has not been tested with multiple or larger datasets, and there are curently no test scripts.
+Currently the `tests` folder only includes tests for cache management.
+To run the test, copy the folder into your app's root, start the app and navigate to `tests/test_cache.html`.

 ## Differences from Original DFR Browser

-The original dfr-browser has been re-built from the ground up using the latest Bootstrap and D3 libraries, as well as a third-party routing system.
+The [original dfr-browser](https://github.com/agoldst/dfr-browser) has been re-built from the ground up using the latest Bootstrap and D3 libraries, as well as a third-party routing system.
 Most MALLET data is loaded from the MALLET state file and converted in the app, which may lead to a performance hit, especially when the app is first loaded.
 Once the data is loaded, it is cached, so it the app should be fast thereafter.

 The app is freed from its expectation of journal article data, and the user is now able to more easily generate references in a wide range of bibliographical styles.
 The user can also designate a location for their original documents and display them directly within the app.
 The configuration file also enables language customization to support multilingual sorting rules.